 Most amazing places I've visited/worked so far: Sierra Leone and Peru

 Stories that catch my interest: Little known species or communities, topics which deserve far more attention than they currently receive

-Occupation: Cinematographer and shooting producer/director
+Occupation: Cinematographer, shooting producer/director and drone pilot

 Genres I work in: Documentary and specialist factual